openkfw/TruBudget/scripts/development/README.md

 To setup TruBudget, you need to install [Docker](https://www.docker.com/community-edition#/download) (version 20.10.7 or higher) and [Docker Compose](https://docs.docker.com/compose/install/) (version 1.29.2 or higher).

+Set up local environment (creating .env files and installing npm packages in project folders) by running `bash scripts/initial-config.sh`.
+For more detailed information on how to set up development environment please refer to [developer-setup.md](../../docs/developer/developer-setup.md).

 To start the slim setup (only blockchain, api, frontend), run `bash start-dev.sh` or `bash start-dev.sh --slim`.

 To start 2 slim TruBudget instances for 2 organizations, run `bash start-dev.sh --slim --add-organization`.